 SIG’s Legion Series promo and dedicated website evoke the Warrior Spirit, hawking the chance to join a bunch of like-minded ballistic besties.
 I’m with Groucho: I don’t want to belong to any club that wants me as a member.
 But there’s no getting around the fact that the SIG SAUER P229 Legion Series (brother to the introductory P226 Legion Series) is a hell of a handgun.
 In fact, it’s best to think of the P229 LS as a really desirable, really expensive SIG SAUER semi-automatic pistol with free Legion Series club membership (for operators operating operationally).

 TTAG’s Dyspeptic Gunsmith could no doubt tell you why Physical Vapor Deposition is a metallurgist’s wet dream; all that high-tech stuff gives me a stomach ache.
-Suffice it to say, the PVD process coats the P229 Legion Series in a durable, abrasion-resistant finish that’s harder and more corrosion resistant than candy ass electro-coated guns.
+Suffice it to say, the PVD finish process coats the Legion pistols in a durable, abrasion-resistant finish that’s harder and more corrosion resistant than candy ass electro-coated guns.
 If that’s OK to say.

-The P229’s checkering is flawless and perfectly judged for sticky, pain-free handling.
+The P229’s front-strap checkering is flawless and perfectly judged for sticky, pain-free handling.
 I especially appreciate the square patches of skateboard tape-type stuff above both grips, locking the shooter’s thumb and index finger into place.
-The smaller patch on the left situates the thumb beneath SIG’s new, low-profile de-cocker and slide stop.
-The set-up works equally well for lefties – who won’t be happy that the fantastically functional mag release is a left-side only affair.
+The smaller patch on the left situates the thumb beneath SIG’s new, low-profile decocking levers and slide catch.
+The set-up works equally well for lefties — who won’t be happy that the fantastically functional mag release is a left-side only affair.

 It’s the little things that cost.
 I mean, count.
 Like the high undercut behind the P229 LS’s trigger guard, eliminating dreaded GLOCK finger.
 Although the P229 LS doesn’t offer a series of removable backstraps, smaller and medium-handed shooters will find the gun a pleasure to have and to hold from this day forth.
 The LS also answers the prayers of P229 owners who want a concealed carry firearm that doesn’t print like the New York Times.
 SIG reckons the LS’s reduced and contoured Elite beavertail “allows for a higher grip and a reduced profile.”
 Copy that.
 Someone.
 Everyone.
 Please.